rm3l/setup-containerized-podman/README.md

 # Setup Containerized Podman Action

-This GitHub Action sets up Podman 5.x using a containerized environment with Docker as the backend.
-It provides a way to use the latest Podman on GitHub Actions runners without dealing with library incompatibilities.
+This GitHub Action sets up Podman using a containerized environment with Docker as the backend.
+It provides a way to use the latest Podman on GitHub Actions runners without dealing with potential library incompatibilities.

 ## How it works